rollyourown-xyz/ryo-website-content/rollyourown/project_modules/ryo-ingress-proxy/index.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-The Ingress Proxy module is a re-usable module for other [rollyourown.xyz](https://rollyourown.xyz) projects which is used to terminate HTTPS and TCP connections and route admissible traffic to the project's containers.
+The Ingress Proxy module is a re-usable module for other rollyourown projects which is used to terminate HTTPS and TCP connections and route admissible traffic to the project's containers.

 <!--more-->

-This documentation is intended for developers of rollyourown.xyz projects.
+This documentation is intended for developers of rollyourown projects.

-## TODOs on this page

-{{< highlight "primary" "ToDo">}}

-- [ ] Add links in the text

-{{< /highlight >}}

 ## Introduction